Hiking Hotspot: Torrey Pines State Nature Reserve in San Diego

 Torrey Pines State Nature Reserve is located at: 12600 N Torrey Pines Rd, La Jolla, CA 92037.

 Hours are 7:15am-sunset.
-The Visitor’s center opens at 10am.
-Parking is $12 in the off-season and $15 during the prime season.
+The Visitor’s center & museum open from 9am-5pm.
+Parking varies from $15-25 based on demand/season.
 You can find free parking near the beach on Torrey Pines Rd. if you arrive early enough, although you must be prepared for a long and challenging walk up a huge hill.